“If you don't control your mind, someone else will.” John Allston.

 (From Ramstead - Is the Free-Energy Principle a Formal Theory of Semantics?
 From Variational Density Dynamics to Neural and Phenotypic Representations)

-Ramstead proposed a deflationary account of mental representation, according to which the explanatorily relevant contents of neural representations are mathematical, rather than cognitive, and a fictionalist or instrumentalist account, according to which representations are scientifically useful fictions that serve explanatory (and other) aims.
+Ramstead proposed a deflationary account of mental representation, according to which neural representations are mathematical, rather than cognitive, and a fictionalist or instrumentalist account, according to which representations are scientifically useful fictions which serve explanatory (and other) aims.

-An important distinction highlighted here is that while systems might not be intentionally maximising or minimising their free energy (a concept associated with sentience or consciousness), they can be understood to behave as if they were under the modelling framework provided by maximum entropy—a principle originally introduced to inject probability into statistical physics, regardless of intentional behaviour.
+An important distinction highlighted here is that while systems might not really be maximising or minimising their free energy, they can be understood to behave as if they were under the modelling framework provided by maximum entropy—a principle originally introduced to inject probability into statistical physics by physicist Edwin Jaynes in the late 1950s.

 Consequently, the "agent-ness" and "thing-ness" under the FEP are not necessarily disjoint concepts but rather different vantage points of an overarching framework that seeks to explain the behaviour of systems and agents in a consistent manner.